 Which Voice Chat Client Do You Like Best?

 I personally use Discord and haven’t looked back since.
 Once you’ve picked a voice chat client, you’ll want to make this quick router tweak to eliminate lag, and you don’t even need a gaming router for it.
+If you’re looking for more free apps to up your pc gaming, check out this list of free apps for PC gamers.
 Lastly, to truly maximum performance, you should tweak your PC for gaming and tweak Windows 10 for gaming.

 Are you leaning towards Discord, Mumble, or TeamSpeak?
 Or do Hangouts and Skype seem more appealing?
 Did we miss any alternatives?
 Share with us down in the comments!